mikel-k-khui/Stacks-and-Call-Stack/README.md

 # Stack and Call Stack

 The word “stack” has very different meanings in different contexts.
 It’s use ranges from a “unit of measure especially for firewood that is equal to 108 cubic feet” in the United Kingdom to a [competitive sport][a].
-This article will summarize the concept of stack in computational science and software with specific to programming language (i.e. Node.js / Javascript).
+This article will summarize the concept of stack in computational science and software with specific to programming language (i.e. *Javascript*).

 ## What is stack?